-The PHSSN graduate nursing programs prepares students to assume roles in a variety of health care agencies and organizations, as a result of advanced preparation in health care delivery as advanced family nurse practitioners, researchers, educators, or nurse executives
+The PHSSN graduate nursing programs prepare students to assume roles in a variety of healthcare agencies and organizations, as a result of advanced preparation in health care delivery as advanced family nurse practitioners, researchers, educators, or nurse executives

 Our programs include:

 Hybrid MSN – Family Nurse Practitioner (FNP) Program

 Building upon a baccalaureate nursing education, and the philosophy of PHSSN, faculty believe that development of critical thinking, christian principles and development, communication, clinical skills, creativity, and self-direction are essential elements in graduate nursing education.
 Through the educational process, faculty seek to promote awareness of social, cultural, and ethnic diversity, believing it enriches professional growth and development.
 The collaborative educational process between the faculty and students promotes progressive mastery and increases learner maturity.
 Implicit in advanced practice nursing is the acceptance of accountability for lifelong learning, professional growth, christian principles and development, competent practice, and effective leadership.

 Applicants must hold a Bachelor of Science in Nursing degree from a regionally accredited school or university whose nursing program is NLN or CCNE accredited.
 Additionally, applicants must hold an unincumbered license to practice as an RN in the United States.
 A minimum of one year of clinical nursing practice is recommended.